OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

 Make sure that the following is installed on your system:

-- [Class-dump by Steve Nygard](http://stevenygard.com/projects/class-dump/ "Class-dump") is a command line utility for examining the Objective-C runtime information stored in Mach-O (Mach object) files.
+- [class-dump by Steve Nygard](http://stevenygard.com/projects/class-dump/ "class-dump") is a command line utility for examining the Objective-C runtime information stored in Mach-O (Mach object) files.
 It generates declarations for the classes, categories, and protocols.

-- [Class-dump-z](https://code.google.com/archive/p/networkpx/wikis/class_dump_z.wiki "Class-dump-z") is class-dump re-written from scratch in C++, avoiding the use of dynamic calls.
+- [class-dump-z](https://code.google.com/archive/p/networkpx/wikis/class_dump_z.wiki "class-dump-z") is class-dump re-written from scratch in C++, avoiding the use of dynamic calls.
 Removing these unnecessary calls makes class-dump-z nearly 10 times faster than its predecessor.

-- [Class-dump-dyld by Elias Limneos](https://github.com/limneos/classdump-dyld/ "Class-dump-dyld") allows symbols to be dumped and retrieved directly from the shared cache, eliminating the necessity of extracting the files first.
+- [class-dump-dyld by Elias Limneos](https://github.com/limneos/classdump-dyld/ "class-dump-dyld") allows symbols to be dumped and retrieved directly from the shared cache, eliminating the necessity of extracting the files first.
 It can generate header files from app binaries, libraries, frameworks, bundles, or the whole dyld_shared_cache.
 Directories or the entirety of dyld_shared_cache can be recursively mass-dumped.

+- [dsdump](https://github.com/DerekSelander/dsdump "dsdump") is a tool to dump Objective-C classes and Swift type descriptors (classes, structs, enums).
+It only supports Swift version 5 or higher and does not support ARM 32-bit binaries.

 - [MachoOView](https://sourceforge.net/projects/machoview/ "MachOView") is a useful visual Mach-O file browser that also allows in-file editing of ARM binaries.